gernotfeichter/alp/README.md

 Alp is a convenient - yet secure - authentication method that lets you use your android device as a key for your linux machine.

+The idea of alp is, instead of typing a password on the linux machine, the user only clicks a button on an android device to confirm an authentication/authorisation request.

+I realized that in traditional PC setups, the user is confronted with either
+- using a secure password that is labour intensive to type or
+- using a less secure password that is still annoying to be typed because of the frequency.

+Alp attempts to solve that usability problem!

+The solution proposed assumes that the user owns an android device that is on the same wifi network.
+The solution also works if the android phone is the hotspot of the linux machine.

+Apart from the described default solution, there is an even more innovative, but arguably less secure mode where even the button click is optional in the positive case.
+Read more on the [lazy auth mode](#lazy-auth-mode) below.

 # installation

 ## linux